joplin/plugin-templates/README.md

 ## FAQ
 ### Importing templates from a previous version of Joplin
 If you used templates in a version of Joplin that had this feature in the main application itself.
-Your templates will automatically be imported and saved in a new notebook created by this plugin.
+Your templates will automatically be imported and saved in a new notebook titled `Imported Templates - dd/mm/yyyy`.

+Your existing templates, after they're imported will still be present in the templates directory but will be renamed from `.md` to `.md.old`.
+You can safely delete these old templates once you verify that they've been imported correctly in Joplin.

 ## Contributing
 Contributions to this plugin are most welcome.
 Feel free to open a pull request or an issue.
 Make sure to use [conventional commit messages](https://github.com/pvdlg/conventional-commit-types) if you're creating a pull request.